northbear/gm/t1/README.md

 # Task 1

+Create Ubuntu docker based microservice works on port 8081 which replies a IP address of connected client in a morse code.
+You can implement it on your preferable programming language.

+## Implementation

+The app is implemented with Golang.
+To build respective container image use command `make build-image`.
+It creates an image with name `morse-responder:0.0.1`.
+The application accepts HTTP connection on port 8081 and responds with morse-encoded remote peer IP address.
+The simplest way to test it is `curl` command.

 ### 1. How did you configure the Dockerfile to perform this task?

 In this case, I configure the application (particulary a port the application is running on)